 Back in Port Angeles, we stopped for dinner at a local pizza shop called Gordy’s Pizza & Pasta.
 After dinner, we made it back to our hotel and had just enough time to soak in the hot tub before the pool hours ended for the evening.

-Day 2: A Rainforest, a Beach, & Twilight
+Day 2: A Rainforest, A Beach, & Twilight

 Began our drive back to Olympic National Park with a quick visit to Lake Crescent once again.
-We were driving by on our destination and the whole day felt different so we decided to check it out.
+We were driving by our destination and the whole day felt different so we decided to check it out.

 We stop at a gas station and convenience store along our way to Rialto Beach to get gas and drinks and were surprised to find so much Twilight (movie) related signage.
 There was a vampire threat sign, a huge billboard with painted wood cut-outs of the movie’s two lead male characters, and there was even a treaty line.
 If you’re a Twilight nerd, you’d find this entertaining.
 Apparently, this is also a resort called Three Rivers Resort.